Evan Rodrigues: Professional

 On April 22, 2015, Rodrigues agreed to a two-way, entry-level contract with the Buffalo Sabres.
 He played most of the season with the Rochester Americans of the American Hockey League before receiving his first NHL call-up and playing his first game on April 8, 2016.
 He scored his first NHL goal and first NHL assist the following night in a game against the New York Islanders.

 On July 27, 2017, the Sabres re-signed Rodrigues to a two-year, $1.3 million contract worth $650,000 annually.

 Rodrigues joined the Sabres full-time during the 2018–19 season.
 In 74 games, he recorded nine goals and 20 assists.

 On July 25, 2019, the Sabres re-signed Rodrigues to a one-year, $2 million contract extension.
 In the following 2019–20 season, Rodrigues struggled to replicate his previous offensive totals with the Sabres, posting just 5 goals and 9 points through 38 games.
 At the trade deadline, Rodrigues was dealt by the Sabres, along with Conor Sheary to the Pittsburgh Penguins in exchange for Dominik Kahun on February 24, 2020.

 On August 25, 2020, Rodrigues was traded by the Penguins to the Toronto Maple Leafs along with David Warsofsky, Filip Hållander and the 15th overall pick in the 2020 NHL Entry Draft in exchange for Kasperi Kapanen, Jesper Lindgren and Pontus Åberg.
 However, on October 9, 2020, unable to come to terms with Maple Leafs and having not received a qualifying offer, Rodrigues returned to Pittsburgh as a free agent on a one-year, $700,000 contract.

-He would be re-signed by the Penguins to a one year, $1 million contract.
-He would score his first career NHL hat trick on January 2, 2022, in an 8–5 victory over the San Jose Sharks at PPG Paints Arena.
+He would be re-signed by the Penguins to a one-year, $1 million contract.
+On January 2, 2022, Rodrigues and Bryan Rust each recorded a hat-trick in the third period to lift the Penguins 8–5 over the San Jose Sharks.
+This was the first time since 2008 that the Penguins had two players record hat tricks in a single game.

 On September 12, 2022, Rodrigues as a free agent was signed to a one-year, $2 million deal with the defending Stanley Cup champion Colorado Avalanche.

+Following his successful lone season with the Avalanche, Rodrigues left as a free agent and was signed to a four-year, $12 million contract with the Florida Panthers on July 2, 2023.

 Personal life

-Evan married his wife, Christina, on July 15, 2017 whom he met while attending Boston University.
-Evan and Christina's first child, Grayson Michael, was born on October 28, 2018.
+Evan and his wife Christina have three children together.